emqx/flowsdk/docs/PROTOCOL_COMPLIANCE.md

 **Error Message:**
 - `"AUTH packet must contain a reason code"`

+## Unimplemented Features

+### MQTTv5: 4.10: Request/Response

+Using request/response in a pub/sub system is error-prone, use HTTP-based request/response instead.

 ## Testing

 The library includes comprehensive tests for all validation features: